taiwobembs/code-test/README.md

 1. Fork the [code challenge](https://github.com/furthered/code-test) repository on Github
 2. Run composer install
 3. Perform the configuration for a [fresh install of Laravel](https://laravel.com/docs/7.x)
-4. Update the first line of this README with your name (so that it reads "Hello, YOUR NAME!").
+4. Update the first line of this README with your name (so that it reads "Hello, Taiwo Obembe").
 Commit this change.
 This will serve as a starting timestamp.
 5. Complete the exercise below.
 6. Commit progress regularly.